 Although you can tell employees when to take annual leave, you must give them twice as much notice as the amount of time you require them to take as annual leave.
 So if you know for a fact that it is going to snow on Wednesday, let your employees know first thing Monday that they are taking Wednesday off as annual leave!

 The reality is, it is virtually impossible to say for sure whether severe weather will arrive and cause enough chaos that your employees will need to stay at home, so having employees take annual leave is not usually an option as giving enough notice will not always be possible.

 The exception to this is if your employees are entitled to more than the statutory minimum holidays.
 If this is the case then you can insist that your employee takes annual leave without notice.

 The central heating has broken – should I send my employees home?

 Again, flexibility and thinking around the usual practices (for example allowing home working) may be key.
-It might be easier for your employee to concentrate on that report from the warmth of their own home, rather than in an ice cold office.
-Alternatively, if the temperature in the office is not quite that cold, consider relaxing the company dress code.
+It might be easier for your employee to concentrate on that report from the warmth of their own home, rather than in an ice-cold office.
+Alternatively, if the temperature in the office is not quite that cold, consider relaxing the business dress code.
 Let your employee’s come to work in their thick, woolly Christmas jumpers if that will help them do their job and feel more comfortable.
 Remember – if you decide to close the office you cannot refuse to pay your employees.
 Given the cost of staff wages and salaries, now really might be a good time to consider working from home arrangements.

 To summarise – preparation is key.
 Decide what it is that you want for your business.
 Having the right policies and procedures in place (and communicating these to staff) before the snowflakes fall will help no end if and when the cold weather eventually hits.